Space Engineering

 In Belgium, my title was 'Space Engineer', working on optical assemblies for Proba satellites.
 This included the camera housings with stray light diffusers, optical assemblies and test equipment such as collimators.
 I performed vibration tests on optical assemblies at the test facilities at Liege, with vibration analysis.

-In Luxembourg, I was Principal Mechanical Engineer on two research projects, one of which was developing in-space manufacturing of CFRP beams using the pultrusion method whereby various carbon fibre tapes are pulled through a die to generate the required shape and then injected with a resin with is cured in an oven.
+In Luxembourg, I was Principal Mechanical Engineer on two research projects, one of which was developing in-space manufacturing of CFRP beams using the pultrusion method, whereby various carbon fibre tapes are pulled through a die to generate the required shape, then coated with a resin thich is cured in an oven.
 The other project involved developing geolocation principals such as TDoA and FDoA in order to locate weak hand-held radio signals used during illegal shipping activities.
+My RF knowledge was important as I had full understanding of the RF engineers requirements.